joe-hayes/jekyll-now/_posts/2016-10-07-Copy-of-lesson-3-blogging3.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>I pi made an effective programme that determines the relative length of someone's first and last name</td>
+    <td>I learned how to make a new repository and start over again</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>I need to work on making my programme more complex and intricate too improve my knowledge further. </td>
+    <td>I needed to learn how to fork things from jekyll and other people.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
     <td>
-Next time i will use my prior knowledge to get a harder set of code down on the screen.</td>
+Next time i will use my prior knowledge to get a harder and better looking website on the screen.</td>
   </tr>
 </table>